 For those who don’t know, an Ironman consists of a 4 km swim (outdoors, in a lake), a 180 km bike ride and a 42 km run (yes, you finish the race with an actual marathon).
 Chrissie has competed in 13 Ironman races.
 And won them all.

 Race photography in Germany

 Last summer, I went to see her race the Challenge Roth triathlon in Germany.
-I have photographed Chrissie for various publications during her career as an athlete, but this time I wanted to capture images of her before, during and after the race, and do an interview with her so that I could put together an in-depth multimedia portrait.
+I have photographed Chrissie for various publications during her career as an athlete, but this time, as well as pictures, I wanted to capture ambient sound and do an interview with her, for the making of an audio slideshow (see below).